 While a 15-passenger van is convenient, it does not necessarily drive like a minivan.
 Drivers and passengers must use caution to minimize the risks associated with these vehicles.
 When driving a 15-passenger van, drivers need to take the following safety precautions:

-Never allow more than 15 people to ride in a 15-passenger van.
-When the van is not full, passengers should sit in seats that are in front of the rear axle.
+- Occupancy: Never allow more than 15 people to ride in a 15-passenger van.
+Fill the seats from front to back: when the van is not full, passengers should sit in seats that are in front of the rear axle.

 Driver Assistance Technologies

 Driver assistance technologies provide consumers with vehicle innovations that save lives.
-These new technologies, including electronic stability control, forward collision warning, and lane assist are capable of eliminating 94 percent of fatal crashes involving human error.
-In fact, thanks to electronic stability control, rollover is no longer the danger for 15-passenger vans.
+In fact, thanks to electronic stability control, rollover is no longer a danger for newer 15-passenger vans.
 Learn how other driver assistance technologies can help keep you and your passengers safe in a van.

 NHTSA is dedicated to promoting safe behaviors on our nation’s roads

 The Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) was signed into law on August 10, 2005.
 Under Title X, Subtitle C, Section 10309 of the law, Congress directed the Secretary of Transportation to require testing of 15-passenger vans as part of NHTSA’s NCAP rollover resistance program.
 Previously, rollover had been proven to be one of the most significant dangers for 15-passenger vans, with the risk increasing dramatically as the number of occupants increased from fewer than 5 to more than 10.